madz0/jersey-test/README.md

 ## Tests

-Tests are split into unit tests and integration tests both are configured for different phases.
+Tests are split into unit tests and integration tests and both are configured for different phases.

 Unit tests are run in `test` phase and integration tests in `integration-test` phase